JetBrains/teamcity-sdk-docs/topics/storing-plugin-state-and-settings.md

 A project feature is a map of parameters of type `String` with some `id` and some `type` unique among all plugins.
 If plugin settings can be represented as a map, then project features provide a convenient way of associating plugin settings with a project or project hierarchy.
 In this case, there is no need to think about serialization or deserialization of settings: they will be saved and restored automatically when the project itself is saved or restored.

-Project features can be added/removed at any given point of time with the help of methods:
+Project features can be added/removed at any given point of time with the help of the following methods:
 * [`addFeature`](http://javadoc.jetbrains.net/teamcity/openapi/current/jetbrains/buildServer/serverSide/SProject.html#addFeature-java.lang.String-java.util.Map-): this method will create [`SProjectFeatureDescriptor`](http://javadoc.jetbrains.net/teamcity/openapi/current/jetbrains/buildServer/serverSide/SProjectFeatureDescriptor.html) instance and assign an ID to it.
-  Note: changes won't be stored on disk automatically, the [`persist`](http://javadoc.jetbrains.net/teamcity/openapi/current/jetbrains/buildServer/serverSide/SProject.html#persist--) method must be called to save project settings on disk.
+  Note: changes won't be stored on the disk automatically, the [`persist`](http://javadoc.jetbrains.net/teamcity/openapi/current/jetbrains/buildServer/serverSide/SProject.html#persist--) method must be called to save the project settings on the disk.
-* [`removeFeature`](http://javadoc.jetbrains.net/teamcity/openapi/current/jetbrains/buildServer/serverSide/SProject.html#removeFeature-java.lang.String-): this method can be used to remove feature from a project, as with the `addFeature` method, `persist` must be called to save settings on disk.
+* [`removeFeature`](http://javadoc.jetbrains.net/teamcity/openapi/current/jetbrains/buildServer/serverSide/SProject.html#removeFeature-java.lang.String-): this method can be used to remove feature from a project, as with the `addFeature` method, `persist` must be called to save the settings  on the disk.

-There are also convenience methods [`updateFeature`](http://javadoc.jetbrains.net/teamcity/openapi/current/jetbrains/buildServer/serverSide/SProject.html#updateFeature-java.lang.String-java.lang.String-java.util.Map-) to update feature settings without recreating it, as well as different search methods:
+There are also convenience methods [`updateFeature`](http://javadoc.jetbrains.net/teamcity/openapi/current/jetbrains/buildServer/serverSide/SProject.html#updateFeature-java.lang.String-java.lang.String-java.util.Map-) to update feature settings without recreating them, as well as different search methods:
 * [`findFeatureById`](http://javadoc.jetbrains.net/teamcity/openapi/current/jetbrains/buildServer/serverSide/SProject.html#findFeatureById-java.lang.String-)
 * [`getOwnFeatures`](http://javadoc.jetbrains.net/teamcity/openapi/current/jetbrains/buildServer/serverSide/SProject.html#getOwnFeatures--)
 * [`getOwnFeaturesOfType`](http://javadoc.jetbrains.net/teamcity/openapi/current/jetbrains/buildServer/serverSide/SProject.html#getOwnFeaturesOfType--)